 In his licensing and transaction work, he has provided strategic advice to many companies, negotiated domestic and international licenses, supply and distribution agreements, handled litigation settlements, and performed corporate due diligence reviews and transactions.
 His experiences also include patent prosecution in a wide range of technologies.

-Mr. Rupert is a deposition instructor for the National Institute for Trial Advocacy and is a member of the committee that prepared and revised patent jury instructions to be used in the federal district courts of the Seventh Circuit.
+Mr. Rupert has been a deposition instructor for the National Institute for Trial Advocacy for years and is a member of the committee that prepared and revised patent jury instructions to be used in the federal district courts of the Seventh Circuit.

 - U.S. Supreme Court

 - U.S. District Court, Central District of Illinois

 - U.S. District Court, Eastern District of Michigan

 - U.S. District Court, District of Colorado

 - U.S. District Court, Northern District of Illinois